nats-io-custom/nats-server-v2.10.25/README_CUSTOM.md

 ## Dynamic Account

-Based on an opaque token from then client with the following format:
+Based on an opaque token from the client with the following format:

 ```go
 type AccountUser struct {